nhanb/gorts/README.md

 Nothing is guaranteed to work yet.
 If you need to use something _now_, see [ORTS][1].

+# Windows

+Just download the release, unzip and run gorts.exe.

+# Linux

+Needs tcl/tk installed on your OS.
+Assumes `tclsh` command is available in $PATH.

 # License

 Copyright (C) 2023 Bui Thanh Nhan